Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 TODO Specify signature challenge

-The Transparency Log MUST successfully verify:
+The Transparency Log verifies that:

-1. The certificate chain, <!-- TODO: RFC reference? -->
-2. The signature challenge from the leaf certificate's public key, and
+1. The `tree_size` field corresponds to a tree head that was issued less than or equal to `max_behind` milliseconds in the past.
+2. The `subtree_sizes` field has the same length as the `reference_ids` field and each entry is less than or equal to the most recent size of the corresponding Certificate Subtree.
-3. That the `reference_ids` field is presented in ascending order, that each entry corresponds to a domain name or IP address in the leaf certificate's subjectAltName extension, and that each entry corresponds to a unique Prefix Tree search key.
+3. The `reference_ids` field is in ascending order, each entry corresponds to a domain name or IP address in the leaf certificate's subjectAltName extension, and each entry corresponds to a unique Prefix Tree search key.
+4. The certificate chain in `chain` is valid. <!-- TODO: RFC reference? -->
+5. The signature in `signature` is valid.

 The response body is AddChainResponse.
-If `tree_head_type` is set to `standard`, this indicates that the exact certificate chain is already present in the Certificate Subtrees for the reference identifiers and published in the rightmost log entry.
+If `tree_head_type` is set to `standard`, this indicates that the exact certificate chain is already present in the Certificate Subtrees for all of the reference identifiers and published in the rightmost log entry.
 If `tree_head_type` is set to `provisional`, this indicates that a provisional tree head has been issued for the chain.
 The provisional tree head is given in `tree_head` and an inclusion proof in the provisional Prefix Tree for all requested reference identifiers is given in `prefix`.
-The `combined` field contains the same contents as in the Get Tree endpoint ({{get-tree}}).
+The `combined` field contains the same contents as the Get Tree endpoint would.
 The `subtree` field contains an inclusion proof in the Certificate Subtree for each reference identifier, in the order the reference identifiers are provided in `reference_ids`.
 If an entry of `AddChainRequest.subtree_sizes` is greater than zero, then the corresponding `AddChainResponse.subtree[i].inclusion` is additionally a consistency proof.

 The `bearer_token` field of an AddChainResponse is arbitrarily set by the Transparency Log and used to authenticate requests to the Refresh Proof